 What is SEO Content Score?

-An SEO content score measures how well a piece of written content is optimised for search engine ranking across 10 on-page factors: target keyword placement in the title and introduction, logical H2/H3 heading structure, sufficient word count for topic depth, internal links to related content, an optimised meta description, images with descriptive alt text, readable formatting, external links to authoritative sources, and unique value that differentiates the content from competing pages.
+An SEO content score measures how well a piece of written content is optimized for search engine ranking across 10 on-page factors: target keyword placement in the title and introduction, logical H2/H3 heading structure, sufficient word count for topic depth, internal links to related content, an optimized meta description, images with descriptive alt text, readable formatting, external links to authoritative sources, and unique value that differentiates the content from competing pages.
 A higher score correlates directly with better organic rankings and more search traffic.

 The Formula